SARAH VAUGHAN

 By the time she returned to the studio in the fall of '59, Mercury had struck an oil gusher of hits with Brook Benton and seen a resurgence in Dinah Washington's fortunes under producer Clyde Otis and arranger Belford Hendricks.
 Seeking to capitalize on Vaughan's "Broken" success, the red-hot team went to work and out came "Smooth Operator," an exercise in flirtatiousness that hit the R&B top ten in November.
 More than two dozen finished tracks were completed in a late-'59 whirlwind of recording before Sarah's contract expired and she left the company for Roulette Records.
 Teaming with conductor-arranger Joe Reisman, Sarah kicked things off in the spring of 1960 with the perky "Ooh!
 What a Day!," while 45s of previous Mercury recordings like "Eternally" (Charlie Chaplin's Limelight theme with lyrics by Geoffrey Parsons), "You're My Baby" and "Our Waltz" fared better chartwise.
 "Serenata," a brilliant musical piece penned by Leroy Anderson in 1949 with lyrics added later by Mitchell Parish, was her biggest and, arguably, best effort for Roulette.

 As a personal manager, C.B.
-Atkins lacked the experience of George Treadwell, whose heavy-handed methods became a burden for other clients like Ruth Brown and long-suffering vocal group The Drifters.
-Yet with Atkins, Sarah made more money than ever, yearly collections going into the hundreds of thousands.
+Atkins had nowhere near the experience of George Treadwell, whose heavy-handed methods became a burden for other clients like Ruth Brown and long-suffering vocal group The Drifters.
+Yet with Atkins, Sarah made more money than ever, with yearly collections going into the hundreds of thousands.
 Sarah was unable to have children; efforts with both husbands had come to naught.
 In 1961 she and C.B. adopted a newborn baby girl, Deborah Lois Atkins.
 Little more than a year later, the couple divorced; Sarah cited physical abuse that had begun early and escalated with time.
 She won custody of the child, who used the Vaughan surname from that point onward.
-Atkins later married another famous singer, Little Esther Phillips.
+Later, Atkins repeated the pattern when he married another famous singer, Little Esther Phillips.

 In 1963, with her contract satisfied, Sarah returned to Mercury.
 Many of Roulette's artists over the years have alluded to the company's alleged ties to the mob, but anytime Sarah was asked about her experience at Roulette, she said nothing more than to confirm her time there.
 The second stretch with Mercury yielded well over a hundred recorded songs of varying styles and subject matter more diverse than her earlier, though more highly regarded, period.
 "A Lover's Concerto," a Johann Sebastian Bach minuet transformed into a pop song by Denny Randell and Sandy Linzer, was the closest she came to a hit single during that time, appearing in spring 1966, several months after the million-selling original version by New York girl group The Toys.